Is your Microsoft Teams deployment properly implemented?

 3. Become Familiar with Security and Compliance Tools

-Teams uses a variety of security and compliance tools and protocols, and offers a number of ways to configure them depending on your organizational needs.
-Before roll out, take the time to ensure you are familiar with the following tools:
+At this time, Teams uses a variety of security and compliance tools and protocols, and offers a number of ways to configure them depending on your organizational needs.
+In preparation for a Microsoft Teams deployment and rollout, take the time to ensure you are familiar with the following tools:

 - Auditing and Reporting – interfaces with the Office 365 Security and Compliance Center to configure the level of audit reporting logs and security alerts